 - Washing: Remove the outer husks and rinse the nuts under cold water.

-- Using: Walnuts can be eaten raw, roasted, or used in baking and cooking.
+- Using: Eat Walnuts raw, roasted, or use them in baking and cooking.

 - Preserving: Store walnuts in an airtight container in a cool, dry place.